apache/druid/docs/multi-stage-query/reference.md

 - The destination provided should contain no other files or directories.

 When you export data, use SET to restrict `rowsPerPage` to control the size of exported files.
 For example:
+The following statement shows the format of a SQL query using EXTERN to export rows:

 ```sql
 SET rowsPerPage=<number_of_rows>;